Insomnia and Sleep Disorder Diagnosis

-Most people with sleep disorders go undiagnosed and untreated.
-They often accept their insomnia as a normal part of life.
-Also, sleep health is not routinely assessed during your annual health checkups.
+Unfortunately, most people with sleep disorders go undiagnosed and untreated.
+They often accept their insomnia as a fact of life.
+Also, sleep quality isn’t formally assessed during a regular health checkup.

-Today there are lots of resources available to help with sleep issues.
-The first step on the road to quality sleep is to schedule an appointment and get properly diagnosed.
-Your doctor will likely refer you to a sleep specialist.
+The first step on the road to quality sleep is to schedule an appointment with your primary physician.
+They will likely refer you to a sleep specialist.

-Depending on your situation, they will need to get clues about your insomnia through questioning, health reviews, and specific tests.
+Depending on your situation, they will look for clues about your insomnia through questioning, health reviews, health exams, and specific tests:

 A doctor will review your medical history to see if there are health conditions that could be causing your insomnia.